Jack Healey

 Jack Healey (born 1938) is an American human rights activist, author and the former director of Amnesty International USA.
-He is best known as the organizer of Amnesty's benefit concerts in the 1980's featuring bands like U2, the Police, Peter Gabriel, Bruce Springsteen, Sting, Sinead O’Connor, Bob Dylan, Santana, Tracy Chapman and others.
+He is best known as the organizer of Amnesty's benefit concerts in the 1980s featuring bands like U2, the Police, Peter Gabriel, Bruce Springsteen, Sting, Sinead O’Connor, Bob Dylan, Santana, Tracy Chapman and others.

-Healey heads the Washington, D.C. based Human Rights Action Center, (HRAC), a non-profit 501(c)(3) organization.
+Healey heads the Washington, D.C.–based Human Rights Action Center, (HRAC), a non-profit 501(c)(3) organization.
 His projects include printing the Universal Declaration of Human Rights into all passports and bringing Nobel Peace Prize winner Aung San Suu Kyi to power in Burma.

 Early life and education

 Born into an Irish-American Catholic family as the youngest of eleven children, Healey grew up in Pittsburgh, Pennsylvania.
 His mother was a teacher and his father was a metallurgist at Superior Steel, a steel rolling plant located in Pittsburgh.

 He studied at St. Fidelis Seminary for high school and college and received a master's degree from Catholic University.
 He was a Franciscan friar for ten years and a Catholic priest for four years.